- Home

 Weight: 80

-Tropical climate with warm temperatures year-round and a wet season from October to April.
+Tropical climate with warm temperatures year-round; dry season is comfortable.

 🌪️ Natural Disaster Risk